ruapotato/Hamnix/README.md

 └── [other project files and directories]
 ```

+## Training

+To train the model using the InstructGPT approach:

+1. Prepare your training data in the format described above.
+2. Update the `qwen_finetune_config.yml` file with appropriate parameters.
+3. Run the fine-tuning script (not included in this repository).

+## Current Status and Ongoing Work

+Hamnix is an ongoing project with active development.
+Current focus areas include:

+- Improving consistency in maintaining file system state
+- Enhancing performance on complex commands and long sequences
+- Reducing hallucination of non-existent files or directories
+- Implementing a web interface for easier access
+- Developing specific learning modules for different Linux topics

 ## Contributing

 Contributions to Hamnix are welcome!
 Please feel free to submit pull requests, create issues, or suggest new features.
+We're particularly interested in contributions that address our current focus areas.

 ## License